IshaqZa/OpenGraphicsUI/README.md

     - GLFW: Utility Library for OpenGL
     - GLAD: "Function loader" which reduces the amount of code that has to be written and helps with cross-compatibility

-*MSYS2: is a software distribution platform developed by Microsoft to provide the Unix development environment on Windows OS
+*MSYS2: is a software distribution platform developed for Microsoft Windows and offers the Unix development environment for Windows OS users